zzhhjjj/RL-project/README.md

 # Introduction

-In order to solve the partially observed [LunarLander-v2](https://gym.openai.com/envs/LunarLander-v2/) OpenAI Gym environment, We tried four different methods :
+In order to study the **partially observable Markov decision process** (**POMDP**), we have worked with [LunarLander-v2](https://gym.openai.com/envs/LunarLander-v2/) OpenAI Gym environment.
+Four different methods were implemented :

  	1. SARSA
  	2. Q-Learning
  	3. DQN
  	4. DQN bonus

- And we have tested their performance in two different situation, blind area width = 0.2 / 0.4.
+ We have tested their performance in two different situations, blind area width = 0.2 / 0.4.

 # Install